Costs at College

-What is tuition?
-It is the fee for the degree-level education you will receive at college, i.e. the classes you will take.
+What is the tuition fee?
+It is the costs for the degree-level education you will receive at college, i.e. the classes you will take.

 What about textbooks?
 Colleges often provide an anticipated cost for study materials.
 It is important to know that this cost will usually be cheaper than the college estimates, especially if you opt to buy textbooks yourself online or second hand.